-To celebrate the 70th anniversary of the University of Nottingham attaining its Royal Charter as a degree-awarding university, the International Baccalaureate Diploma Scholarship has been expanded for students enrolling in the 2018/19 academic year.
-This expansion includes the introduction of an award for students attaining 38 or 39 IB Diploma points, and an Anniversary Scholarship Enhancement for those students achieving 40 IB Diploma points or above.
+The International Baccalaureate Diploma Scholarship was expanded in 2018 to celebrate the 70th year of the University of Nottingham attaining its Royal Chater.
+The scholarship now includes an award for students attaining 38 or 39 IB Diploma points and an enhancement for those students achieving 40 IB Diploma points or above.

 No separate application is required for this scholarship.
 The scholarship will be awarded to eligible applicants depending on the IB Diploma scores they achieve, and subject to availability.
 Funding is limited and priority will be given to students who have accepted The University of Nottingham as their firm choice in UCAS.